katlynmurphy54/CSC340PizzaOrderingStore/README.md

 6. Receive new orders (Pizza Store)
 7. Search a customer’s profile (Pizza Store)
 8. Allow customer to check their order history (Customer)

+Attached is my code designed in visual studio along with my report explaining and desiging the project.